Gustav Jahn: Career

 Within ten weeks Jahn painted twelve large-format paintings depicting Austrian life and scenery with people in traditional costumes, which won awards at the World Fair of Saint Louis in 1904.
 The cycle is lost except for one copy.

 Starting in 1898 as a student, he furnished the illustrations for the catalogs of "Bergsporthaus", a store selling mountaineering equipment owned by ski racer Mizzi Langer-Kauba, which was the first of its kind in Vienna.
-Jahn was close friends with the painter Otto Barth (artist), who also was an enthusiastic mountaineer.
+Jahn was close friends with the painter Otto Barth, who also was an enthusiastic mountaineer.

 In 1907, the 28-year-old painter and graphic artist was so well known, that he was awarded a major contract to advertise newly completed Alpine railway lines for the Imperial Royal Austrian State Railways.
 Jahn presented these in Art Nouveau style, as was typical in Austria for public contracts.
 While his sheets still had the effect of paintings and were not really flat and "poster like", their design was intended for indoor advertising at stations, for which the decorative character was in the foreground.
 16 of the series have been preserved.

 His favorite mountaineering areas were the Rax and Schneeberg, Gesäuse, Dachstein and the Dolomites.
 He participated in the first ascent of the Große Bischofsmütze.